gvwilson/thirdbit/fiction/maddy-roo/index.md

 sending scraps of concrete flying as they bashed the hole wider.

-"That is sufficient," Patient said, except this time its voice didn't come through the speaker in the roof.
+"That is sufficient," Patient said, except this time its voice didn't come through the speaker in the ceiling.
-It stood on the ground outside the bunker beside Crusher.
+The hodgepodge bot stood on the ground outside the bunker beside Crusher.
-Lasercase stood on the cargo hauler's other side, its tentacles twisting this way and that like miniaturized versions of the security system.
+Lasercase stood on the cargo hauler's other side, its tentacles twisting this way and that like miniaturize versions of the security system.
 Half a dozen other bots stood in a half-circle behind the trio, whirling blades and drills and sharp-fingered mechanical hands at the ready.